rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#14-July-2020.md

 and is now published as [the Awesome-RiB page on rustinblockchain.org][abr-rib].

-It's a pretty good resource for finding blockchain-related Rust projects, with links to many of the more prominant and mature projects noted in the RiB newsletter.
+It's a pretty good resource for finding blockchain-related Rust projects, with links to many of the more prominent and mature projects noted in the RiB newsletter.
 It could use more eyes on it though.

 [abr]: https://github.com/rust-in-blockchain/awesome-blockchain-rust